Tory MP apologises after telling campaigner to ‘go back to Bahrain’

 “You’re taking money off my country, go away,” he added, with a dismissive wave of his hand.

-The exchange happened outside the Foreign Office’s Lancaster House after an event hosted by the Bahraini embassy on Wednesday, Mr Alwadaei said.
+Mr Alwadaei’s complaint to the police describes it as an “incident of racist abuse” that took place outside the Foreign Office’s Lancaster House after an event hosted by the Bahraini embassy on Wednesday.

-In a statement, he said: “I don’t believe I would have been told to ‘go back’ to the country that violently tortured me if it weren’t for the colour of my skin.
+In a statement to the media, he added: “I don’t believe I would have been told to ‘go back’ to the country that violently tortured me if it weren’t for the colour of my skin.

 “No-one should be subjected to racial abuse, particularly for holding an MP to account for accepting lavish gifts from one of the world’s most repressive regimes.